Fractask

 4. 04

-Notes stick to the parts.
+Files, comments, prompts stick to the part.

 5. 05